MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 #### Automate
 - Dynamics 365 connector can't be selected for creating a new flow.
-- Existing flows will continue to run until the Microsoft Dataverse connector is available in GA (date announcement in August 2023)
+- Existing flows will continue to run until the Microsoft Dataverse connector is available in GA (date announcement in November 2023)

 #### Logic Apps
 - Dynamics 365 connector can't be selected for creating a new Logic App.